cslarsen/crianza/README.rst

     >>> py_mul2("hello")
     'hellohello'

-Again, note that the compiler is currently *very* buggy.
-In particular, it doesn't correctly implement branching (jumps, if-statements, etc.) and doesn't have support for strings.
+Again, note that this compiler is currently *very* buggy.
+In particular, it doesn't correctly implement branching (jumps, if-statements, etc.) and many other things.

 License and author
 ------------------